peterm95018/angular-seed/README.md

 # Expense Manager Mobile Application

-This project stems from the http://masteringmean.com site.
+This project stems from the the Packt site http://masteringmean.com site.
 I've forked an already forked angular-seed project and followed along with the tutorial at https://masteringmean.com/lessons/434?li=1.
+The example can also be found in the book AngularJS Web Application Blueprints by Vinci Rufus.

 # Added by Me